pagadesantosh/all_about_front_end/html_css_dom_js_node_react_redux/react/05_How to Avoid Excessive Re-rendering of React Components.md

+## Avoid Excessive Rendering

 ##### 1. Always use the key while mapping (don't use index as a key)
+- **Using unique identifiers** as `keys` instead of indices ensures that React can accurately and efficiently update the DOM by reordering elements instead of re-rendering the entire list.

 ```js
 // never do this, it is a bad idea due to specific React library